zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

          Therefore, we don't recommend using WSL when getting started.

-      These instructions must be run in a ``cmd.exe`` command prompt.
+      These instructions must be run in a ``cmd.exe`` command prompt terminal window.
+      In modern version of Windows (10 and later) it is recommended to install the Windows Terminal application from the Microsoft Store.
 The required commands differ on PowerShell.

       These instructions rely on `Chocolatey`_.
 If Chocolatey isn't an option, you can install dependencies from their respective websites and ensure